Soft Pull-Apart Dinner Rolls Recipe

 With Thanksgiving nearing, we wanted to help you out with the fixings.
 For our food allergic and celiac friends, holidays can be difficult when it comes to food and eating at someone else’s house.
 We have found that Thanksgiving food can be the most troublesome because it seems most of it contains gluten.
 We hope to make your celebrations a little bit easier and make you extra thankful this Thanksgiving.

 I’m not sure why it took us so long to make these rolls!
-We have been making this bread recipe mix 1-4 times a week for nine years.
+We have been making this bread recipe mix 1-4 times a week for eleven years.
 I guess there is a time for everything and this seems to be the right time for these pull-apart rolls.
 They are easy to make and, of course, delicious.
 We have given you below a make-ahead version to help your Thanksgiving meal be even easier.
 You can serve these knowing they will be loved (and safe).
 As always, if you have any questions, please let us know.
-We are a text, email or phone call away.
+Head on over to pick up our Rustic Scoop™ Sandwich Bread Mix so you can enjoy these.

 1 Rustic Scoop™ Sandwich Bread mix